-Possible Causes Solutions The Merlin Antenna orientation/location is suboptimal.
-Move or reorient the Merlin Antenna slightly.
+Solutions Move or reorient the Merlin Antenna slightly.
 Make sure that the front of the Merlin Antenna faces the implantable device.
-People or objects interfere with the communication between the Merlin Antenna and the device.
 Make sure that the space between the Merlin Antenna and the device is free from interfering objects/people.
-The Merlin Antenna is too far away from the device.
 Move the Merlin Antenna closer to the device.
-Someone is holding the Merlin Antenna.
 Place the Merlin Antenna on a flat surface.
 Do not hold the Merlin Antenna.
-Other products in the vicinity are causing electromagnetic interference (EMI).
 Power off or remove equipment that could cause EMI.
-The Merlin Antenna cable is wound around the Merlin Antenna.
 Make sure the Merlin Antenna cable is not wound around the Merlin Antenna.